Tardunni

 He is mainly known from a rock relief discovered in the valley of the Diyala river, in the Belula Pass, near the Lake of Darbandikhan, on the Horen Shekhan mountain (Kurdish: هۆرێن و شێخان; Arabic هورين- شيخان), in the extreme northeast of Iraq, near the border with Iran.

 Very little is known about Tardunni.
 He was probably a ruler of the Lullubi mountain tribe.
-Some of their reliefs are known about 55 kilometers away, such as the Anubanini rock relief, which are very similar to the relief of Tardunni.
+Some of their reliefs are known around 55 kilometers away, such as the Anubanini rock relief, which are very similar to the relief of Tardunni.
 Another opinion suggests that he was a Gutian.

 In his relief, he is seen wearing weapons and trampling enemies.
-On the side, the relief has an inscription in the Akkadian language, invoking the protection of the deities Shamash and Adad:
+On the side, the relief has an inscription in Akkadian, invoking the protection of the deities Shamash and Adad:

 "Tar...dunni, prefect (?), son of Sin (?)-Ipshah, all this image was replaced.
 As it was falling apart, he restored it.
 Anybody who destroys this image, his race, his name will be eradicated by Shamash and Adad!"